techidaily/site-android-transfer/source/_posts/in-2024-how-to-transfer-photos-from-realme-11-pro-to-new-android-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 5\.
 Finally, when the beaming is complete, you will hear an audio sound.
 This is to confirm completion of the process.
 Alternatively, instead of an audio confirmation, the application on your new android device to which the photos were sent will automatically launch and display the beamed content.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/n-66V-LRK3Y?si=fNeB2pXCePeQli6E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 3.
 Transfer Photos between Android Phones by Bluetooth

 The Presence of Bluetooth technology in phones is as old as android itself.
 The use of this technology offers another method that you can employ in transferring your photos from your Realme 11 Pro to your new android device.
 It is a short and simple method that is known to most android users.